Blog-article-banner

 1. Applying for the Secured Credit Card

 The card issuer will likely perform a credit inquiry to view your reports and credit history.
 This helps set deposit amount limits and terms.
-They determine the cash deposit amount required to open the account based on your creditworthiness.
-Often, it's a minimum of $200.
+The issuer sets the cash deposit amount required to open the account based on your creditworthiness.
+This is often at least $200.

-Note: When applying for a Believe Credit Builder card, Varo will not conduct a credit check and there will be no minimum funding requirement.
-Once approved, you’ll still get the benefits of a secured credit card without all of the hassles!
+Note: When applying for a Believe Credit Builder Card, Varo will not conduct a credit check and there will be no minimum funding requirement.
+Once approved, you’ll still get the benefits of a secured credit card without all of the hassle!

 2. Getting Approved